Snehan2k2/Elec_Club_mini_task_2/Wireless doorbell.md

 From the above pathway, we choose the RF communication part.
 Instead of RF communication, we can use HC-05 buletooth module and connect it to the Arduino board.

-Prototyping phase: Here, we build the product in this phase and test and debug it.
+**Prototyping phase**: Here, we build the product in this phase and test and debug it.